Resident Membership Benefits

 Continuing Education

-Resident members receive complimentary access to Clinical CE On Demand content and clinical webinars at AAOMS.org/CEonline.
+Resident members receive complimentary access to CE on Demand content and clinical webinars at AAOMS.org/CEonline.
 The online library contains over 100 hours of the most up-to-date clinical content.

 ROAAOMS Social Media